dapr/python-sdk/examples/pubsub-simple/README.md

 # Example - Publish and subscribe to messages

-This example utilizes a publisher and a subscriber to show the pubsub pattern, it also shows `PublishEvent`, `OnTopicEvent` and `GetTopicSubscriptions` functionality.
+This example utilizes a publisher and a subscriber to show the pubsub pattern, it also shows `PublishEvent`, `OnTopicEvent`, `GetTopicSubscriptions`, and `TopicEventResponse` functionality.
 It creates a publisher and calls the `publish_event` method in the `DaprClient`.
 It will create a gRPC subscriber and bind the `OnTopicEvent` method, which gets triggered after a message is published to the subscribed topic.
+The subscriber will tell dapr to retry delivery of the first message it receives, logging that the message will be retried, and printing it twice to standard output.

 > **Note:** Make sure to use the latest proto bindings